South Jersey Census leaders learn to accommodate social distancing limitations

 Besides the social distancing connected to controlling the COVID-19 pandemic, each county has to deal with the individual obstacles that counting people in that specific county presents.

+Another 141,420 New Jerseyans applied for unemployment in the week ending April 11, and Atla…

-Matthew Pisarki, Cumberland County's planning director, said the county will tackle this problem by establishing a Wi-Fi hot spot on a bus that will be able to visit neighborhoods where the Internet signal is weak.
+Matthew Pisarski, Cumberland County’s planning director, said the county will tackle this problem by establishing a Wi-Fi hot spot on a bus that will visit neighborhoods where the internet signal is weak.

 Cape May County has some of the same problems as Atlantic County when it comes to barrier island communities’ response rates.

-The county has been in contact with the Census regarding this, and they have created a flyer to inform second homeowners why it's important that they respond, even if it is to indicate that there were zero residents at that location on April 1, Gimeno said.
-The Census is based in how many people were in a household on April 1.
+The county has been in contact with the Census regarding this, and they have created a flyer to inform second homeowners why it’s important that they respond, even if it is to indicate that there were zero residents at that location on April 1, Gimeno said.
+The census is based on how many people were in a household on that date.

-"I'll be working with our tourism and public information department to get these out to seasonal homeowners (via direct mail) and on social media," said Gimeno when the time is appropriate.
+“I’ll be working with our tourism and public information department to get these out to seasonal homeowners (via direct mail) and on social media” when the time is appropriate, Gimeno said.

 Welcome to the discussion.